Geometry of integers revisited: Belyi's Theorem

 Let $\mathscr{R}$ be a covering of the $\mathbf{C}P^1$ ramified over the points $\{0,1,\infty\}$.
 Using lemma \ref{lm3.1}, one can construct a ring $O_K$ corresponding to the Riemann surface $\mathscr{R}$.
 By item (ii) of theorem \ref{thm1.3} and remark \ref{rmk3.1} we have $\mathscr{R}\in\mathfrak{R}$.
 In other words, $\mathscr{R}$ is an algebraic curve defined over an algebraic number field.
-The ``if'' part of of Belyi's Theorem is proved. \end{proof} \begin{remark} It is an interesting problem to calculate the ramification data and equations of the Belyi curves $\mathscr{R}$ in terms of the orders $\Lambda\subseteq O_K$ and number fields $K$ obtained in theorem \ref{thm1.3}.
-However this problem is out of the scope of present paper. \end{remark}
+The ``if'' part of of Belyi's Theorem is proved. \end{proof} \begin{remark} It is interesting to calculate the ramification data and equations of the Belyi curves $\mathscr{R}$ in terms of the orders $\Lambda\subseteq O_K$ and number fields $K$ obtained in theorem \ref{thm1.3}. \end{remark}